MoonPoet/xaprb-src/content/slides/postgresopen-2018-how-to-monitor-postgresql/index.md

 * The resources the services need
 * All dependent services etc.

+--

+Crucially, systems are more than the sum of their parts.
+They have emergent behaviors and properties that come from the combinations of the above.

 If you're not monitoring all of these, you're not **monitoring the system**.

 ???